jyore/anki-pitch-accent-graph/README.md

 - Go to the [Releases](https://github.com/jyore/anki-pitch-accent-graph/releases) page and download the zip file for the version you want to install
 - Unzip the zip file
-- Copy all contents of the expanded directory into your addons folder
+- Copy the extracted directory to the addons folder
+- Restart Anki

 ## Manual Install

-- Ensure Python 2.7 and Pip are installed
-- Browse to the Anki addons folder
-- Install PIL library to the addons folder: `pip install Pillow -t .`
-- Install Selenium library to the addons folder: `pip install selenium -t .`
-- Clone this repository and copy the `PitchAccentGraph.py` and `pitchaccentgraph` directories to the addons folder
+- Clone the repository to your addon folder
 - Restart Anki

 # Use It